Anthony Baron

-Anthony Kevin Baron (born 29 December 1992) is a professional footballer who plays as a left-back and a centre-back for Swiss Super League club Servette.
+Anthony Kevin Baron (born 29 December 1992) is a professional footballer who plays as a left-back and a centre-back for Swiss Challenge League club Yverdon-Sport.
 Born in Metropolitan France, he plays for the Guadeloupe national team.

 Club career

 Baron began his career with Lormont, and spent his early career with various semi-professional sides in France.
 He made appearances for Bourges Foot, FC Chartres, Amiens reserves, Beauvais Oise and Saint-Pryvé.
 In 2019, he proceeded to move to Switzerland and signed for Stade Nyonnais.
 On 16 June 2021, he signed a contract with Yverdon Sport in the Swiss Challenge League.

 On 20 July 2022, Baron moved to Servette U21, the under-21 team of Servette, who were allowed to sign more experienced players.

 International career

 Baron debuted for the Guadeloupe national team in a 0–0 CONCACAF Nations League tie with Aruba on 16 October 2018.
 He was likewise called up to represent Guadeloupe at the 2021 CONCACAF Gold Cup.